Blackebyrne History, Family Crest & Coats of Arms

 Early History of the Blackebyrne family

 This web page shows only a small excerpt of our Blackebyrne research.
-Another 219 words (16 lines of text) covering the years 1202, 1243, 1296, 1501, 1658 and 1743 are included under the topic Early Blackebyrne History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1202, 1243, 1296, 1501, 1658, 1743, 1652, 1652, 1669, 1683, 1741, 1700, 1705, 1690 and 1786 are included under the topic Early Blackebyrne History in all our PDF Extended History products and printed products wherever possible.

 Blackebyrne Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Blackebyrne family name include Blackburn, Blackbyrn, Blackbirn, Blackburne, Blackborn, Blagburn, Blackbyrne and many more.

 Early Notables of the Blackebyrne family (pre 1700)

 Another 100 words (7 lines of text) are included under the topic Early Blackebyrne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blackebyrne family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Blackebyrne surname or a spelling variation of the name include: Daniel Blackburn who settled in Virginia in the year 1640; James Blackburn settled in Virginia in 1624; Stewart Blackborn arrived in Philadelphia, Pennsylvania in 1857.